Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 Can Internal Family Systems therapy help if my inner critic is connected to my eating disorder?

-Yes, IFS is particularly effective for addressing the inner critic in the context of eating disorders.
+Yes, IFS is particularly effective for addressing the inner critic in eating disorder therapy.
 The approach helps you understand how the critical voice became entangled with disordered eating patterns and what protective function both serve.
 By working with these parts compassionately, you can find freedom from the harsh self-judgment that often fuels eating disorder behaviors.

-Is Internal Family Systems therapy appropriate for LGBTQ+ individuals dealing with internalized shame?
+Is IFS appropriate for LGBTQ+ individuals dealing with internalized shame?

 Internal Family Systems therapy is deeply compatible with LGBTQ+ affirming care.
 The model provides a framework for understanding how parts may have absorbed heteronormative or cisnormative messages and how these can be unburdened.
 IFS doesn't pathologize any aspect of your identity and creates space for all parts of your experience, including those related to gender and sexuality.